abajwa-hw/single-view-demo/README.md

 tail -F /var/log/flume/flume-agent.log
 ```

-- Now configure the Flume agent.
+- Now lets configure the Flume agent.
+High level:
+  - The *source* will be of type exec that tails our weblog file using a timestamp intersept (i.e. flume interseptor adds timestamp header to the payload)
+  - The *channel* will be a memory channel which is ideal for flows that need higher throughput but could lose the data in the event of agent failures
+  - The *sink* will be of type Hive that writes userid and url to default.webtraffic table partitioned by year, month, day
+  - More details about each type of source, channel, sink are available [here](http://flume.apache.org/FlumeUserGuide.html)
-In Ambari > Flume > Config > flume.conf enter the below and restart Flume
+- In Ambari > Flume > Config > flume.conf enter the below and restart Flume
 ```

 ## Flume NG Apache Log Collection